deslunes/vite-plugin-tailwind-attributify/README.md

 </a>
 ```

 The goal is to make the markup more readable.
-Tailwind is a great tool for Atomic CSS, but merging the markup and styling in a single place can make it more complex to read.
+Tailwind is a great tool for Atomic CSS, but merging the markup and styling in a single place can makes it more complex to read.

 We often end up with more than 10 CSS classes per DOM element, and this number increases when we include responsive breakpoints and dark mode.
 By splitting CSS classes into multiple attributes, the space that the CSS occupies in the markup remains the same, but readability is improved.

 # Features

-- Supports Svelte and Vue
+- Supports Svelte and Vue and JSX frameworks (React, Solid...)
-- No need to use pseudo-classes and selectors in attributes; the plugin automatically adds the prefixes
+- No breaking changes, the behavior of your class or className attribute didn't change.
+- Use attributes as pseudo selectors to make your CSS organized and avoid to repeat the prefix: on each CSS class.
 - Supports multiple pseudo-selectors by using `_` instead of `:` (`md:hover:text-red-400` becomes `md_hover="text-red-400"`)
-- Does not break your codebase, as the plugin does not remove the content of your class attribute; it can only add to it.

 # How to install

-1. Install the npm package
+## 1. Install the npm package

 ```
 npm install vite-plugin-tailwind-attributify
 ```

-2. Place the plugin in your `vite.config.ts` or `vite.config.js` **before your framework**
+## 2. Place the plugin in your `vite.config.ts` or `vite.config.js` **before your framework**

 ```ts
 //vite.config.ts file